rogers3/ECE434/hw08/README.md

     bone$ make TARGET=hello.pru0

-This command made it stoP:
+This command made it stop:

     bone$ make TARGET=hello.pru0 stop

-The fastest the pin can toggle is ____. jitter? + stabiliy?
-FILL THIS IN
+How fast can you toggle the pin?:

+    ...
+Hz

+Is there jitter?:

+    BLA

+Is it stable?:

+    BLA

 ## PWM Generator: ##
 [___ ]                                      FILL THIS IN
 Waveform Capture

-Comment on how stable the waveform is.
-What’s the Std Dev?
-Is there jitter                    FILL THIS IN
+What’s the Std Dev?:

+    BLA

+Is there jitter?:

+    BLA

 ## Controlling PWM Frequency: ##
 What output pins are being driven?